Loni Anderson: Career

 In the mid-to-late 1980s, Anderson was teamed with Wonder Woman actress Lynda Carter in the television series Partners in Crime (1984).
 Anderson later starred in a short-lived comedy series Easy Street (1986–1987).
 She appeared in television adaptations of classic Hollywood films, such as A Letter to Three Wives (1985) with Michele Lee, and Sorry, Wrong Number (1989), both of which received little attention.
 After starring in Coins in the Fountain (1990), Anderson received praise for her portrayal of comedian actress Thelma Todd in the television movie White Hot: The Mysterious Murder of Thelma Todd (1991).

-In the early 1990s, she attempted to co-star with her husband Burt Reynolds on his sitcom Evening Shade, but the network was not fond of the idea and replaced her with Marilu Henner.
+In the early 1990s, she attempted to co-star with Reynolds on his sitcom Evening Shade, but the network was not fond of the idea and she was replaced by Marilu Henner.
 After Delta Burke was fired from the sitcom Designing Women in 1991, producers offered Anderson a role as Burke's replacement.
 However, the network balked at Anderson's salary demand.
 She agreed to return as Jennifer Marlowe on two episodes of The New WKRP in Cincinnati, a sequel to the original series.
 In 1993, Anderson was added to the third and final season of the sitcom Nurses, playing hospital administrator Casey MacAffee.
 Her subsequent roles included those in the television series Clueless, Sabrina the Teenage Witch, and Melrose Place, and the films 3 Ninjas: High Noon at Mega Mountain and A Night at the Roxbury (both 1998).

 Anderson's autobiography My Life in High Heels was published in 1995.
 Growing up with parents who both smoked, Anderson witnessed the effects of chronic obstructive pulmonary disease (COPD), a lung disease often caused by smoking.
 In 1999, she became a spokesperson for a COPD support organization named COPD Together.

 In April 2018, Anderson was seen promoting WKRP in Cincinnati and other television series on the MeTV television network.
 Though less frequent since the start of the 21st century, Anderson continued to act in television series, and played a lead role in the 2016–2020 web series My Sister is So Gay.
 On October 3, 2023, it was announced that Anderson would feature in the Lifetime film Ladies of the '80s: A Divas Christmas.
 According to the official synopsis, the movie follows five soap opera divas readying for a reunion show who take on playing cupid during Christmas to bring together their director and producer as they all learn the meaning of the true Christmas spirit.
 The ensemble cast was made up of Anderson, Linda Gray, Morgan Fairchild, Donna Mills, and Nicollette Sheridan.